-+ Pack a change: Not just for baby.
++ pack a change: Not just for baby.
 For all of you.
-When you’re changing diapers and feeding and burping on the road, anything can happen.
+When you’re changing nappies and feeding and burping on the road, anything can happen.
 Make sure you’ve got a spare set of clothes for everyone in the car!

 plan your entertainment

 Rockabye baby turned your favorite albums into lullabies.
 Don’t ask how, it’s magic.
 And when you can soothe your child to sleep with the sounds of Blink 182 or Fleetwood Mac or even Pharrell, everybody wins.
 If your baby is a little bit older, you’ll want to check out our list of must-have toddler apps and stock up on some of our favorite reads.

 If you’re afraid your favorite road trip mix CDs will wake the baby, try binge-listening to some podcasts as you drive.
 Have you heard the Longest Shortest Time?
 It’s worth hours and hours of listening.